MicroBirth Documentary - How Healthy Will Your Children Be?

 She had already made the link between the circumstances of her birth and her compromised immune system - and taken active steps to improve her gut health (and therefore her immune system) - and her seemingly miraculous recovery has attracted a great deal of local attention.

-In the three years since she was first diagnosed with Multiple Sclerosis, she has had no more than four months between episodes.
+In the first three years since she was diagnosed with Multiple Sclerosis, she had no more than four months between episodes.
 She lost her ability to balance and walk, and she lost her vision.
-By January 2014 she was unable to cope with daily tasks, and was helped by a full-time carer.
+By January 2014 she was unable to cope with daily tasks and was helped by a full-time live-in carer; not a family member but a woman whose sole job was to help my daughter with all aspects of daily life.

 Yet she somehow managed to prove them wrong.
 She walks again, she sees again, she lives an independent life without a carer, and she's even been given her driver's license back.
 Nobody (except my daughter and I) believed that was possible.

 I am very proud of her.
 And I am greatly relieved that a documentary has been made to explain to others what it took my daughter years to discover (with no help from her doctors.)
-My daughter's journey and personal research led her to suspect her gut held the key to her recovery.
+My daughter's journey and personal research led her to suspect her gut held the key to her recovery, years before the media or internet searches revealed any clues about the importance of gut bacteria.

 We bought this book and added the dietary changes to my daughter's care.
 (It was not her only action, but we believe it helped.)